 Besides the more detailed case studies on here, I also recently published some essays (and blog on Replit):

-I also keep a running list of band names that come out randomly in conversations.
+I keep a running list of band names that come out randomly in conversations.
 If you're a friend of mine and you think I'm missing one of our band names from this list, please text me